 We provide personalized, technology-enabled solutions that help people better understand, navigate, and utilize the healthcare system and their workplace benefits.
 Our customers are primarily employers that deploy Accolade in order to provide employees and their families (our "members") a single place to turn for their health, healthcare, and benefits needs.
-Our innovative platform combines open, cloud-based intelligent technology with multimodal support from a team of empathetic and knowledgeable Accolade Health Assistants and clinicians (including nurses, physician medical directors, and behavioral health specialists).
+Our innovative platform combines open, cloud-based intelligent technology with multimodal support from a team of empathetic and knowledgeable Accolade Health Assistants and clinicians (including registered nurses, physician medical directors, pharmacists behavioral health specialists, women's health specialists and case management specialists).
 We leverage our integrated capabilities, connectivity with providers and the broader healthcare ecosystem, and longitudinal data to engage across the entire member population, rather than focusing solely on high-cost claimants or those with chronic conditions.
 Our goal is to build trusted relationships with our members that ultimately position us to deliver personalized recommendations and interventions.
 We believe that our platform dramatically improves the member experience, encourages better health outcomes, and lowers costs for both our members and our customers.